-In the Odonata the male actually grabs the female by the back of the neck during mating and as they fly or perch, the female reaches around with her abdomen and takes sperm from a specialized holding pouch near the junction of the male thorax and abdomen.
+In the Odonata the male actually grabs the female by the prothorax (damselfly) or top of the head (dragonfly) during mating.
+As they fly or perch, the female reaches around with her abdomen and takes sperm from a specialized holding pouch near the junction of the male thorax and abdomen.
+These are damselflies.